folhabranca/docker/README.md

 Notes:
- -
+ - If USE_LOGFILE is set to yes, the log file will be `/opt/unbound/etc/unbound/log/unbound.log`.
- - `net_admin` capability must be added to the container if you want to change the so-rcvbuf or so-sndbuf.
+ - `net_admin` capability must be added to the container if you want to change the so-rcvbuf or so-sndbuf config.
+Currently those can only be changed by mount a volume of `unbound.conf.d` and adding a config file there.

 # Unbound-control